carolinelennartsson/carolinelennartsson.github.io/projects.md

 Here you can find a list of projects and collaborative efforts that I've been a part of.

+### Mass spectrometry based proteomics
+Much of the work I've done has been in MS based protemics.
+Some script for data analysis that I've used are avaliable here: [MS_Tools](https://github.com/carolinelennartsson/MS_tools).
+But there is more to come.

 ### ProteoBench

 ProteoBench is an open and collaborative platform for community-curated benchmarks for proteomics data analysis pipelines.
 Our goal is to allow a continuous, easy, and controlled comparison of proteomics data analysis workflows.
 Read more in the [documentation](https://proteobench.readthedocs.io/en/latest/).
 You can also have a look at the [ProteoBench repository](https://github.com/Proteobench/ProteoBench), to see the code base.